 Guy Fawkes Night is celebrated throughout the United Kingdom on or around 5th November and commemorates the foiled attempt to assassinate King James I. Every year, the Brits celebrate Guy Fawkes night with bonfires and fireworks; it really is a fun evening for everyone.
-On my recent blog trip to St. Albans, I had the opportunity to witness a Guy Fawkes fireworks show in the town’s gorgeous Verulamium Park.
-As you’ll see from the photos and video below, the fireworks show in St. Albans is truly a spectacular event!
+On my recent blog trip to St. Albans (map), I had the opportunity to witness a Guy Fawkes fireworks show in the town’s gorgeous Verulamium Park.
+As you’ll see from the photos below, St. Albans is a great place to see the Guy Fawkes fireworks.

 The evening started with a handful of sparklers…